kokoli254/alx-system_engineering-devops/0x00-shell_basics/README.md

 move file to other directory
 delete file from /tmp/
 delete directory in /tmp/
-move working directory to previous directory
+move working directory to previous directory list from Wd parent of WD and /boot